Stories

 Forward momentum

-Among the many highlights shared with the media was HKUST’s focus on promoting strategic research that will facilitate economic and societal growth in Hong Kong and the Chinese Mainland.
+Among the many highlights shared with the media was HKUST’s continued focus on promoting strategic research that will facilitate economic and societal growth in Hong Kong and the Chinese Mainland.

 Global talent